Take a tour of the Tapestry Studio

 Fine Art

-The West Dean Foundation Diploma in Tapestry Weaving: developing skills and creative language, is awarded in recognition of the successful completion of the two-year, part-time programme of six, three-day units, self-directed study and making, and a final 1500 word essay.
+The West Dean Foundation Diploma in Tapestry Weaving is awarded in recognition of the successful completion of the two-year, part-time programme of six, three-day units, self-directed study and making, and a final 1500 word essay.
 It aims to offer tapestry weavers a broad insight into the technical and creative techniques of tapestry weaving, necessary for developing skills and building your own creative language.

 It is aimed at weavers who have completed a beginners’ course at West Dean or elsewhere, who are looking to commit to an extended and intensive programme of study.